Learn more about Behavioral Analysts

 A behavior analyst may also be known by the following names: behavioral analyst, behavior consultant, board-certified behavior analyst, BCBA, or BCBA-D.

-There are 1382 specialists practicing Behavior Analysis in Illinois with an overall average rating of 3.7 stars.
-There are 2 hospitals in Illinois with affiliated Behavior Analysis specialists, including AMITA Health Resurrection Medical Center Chicago and Ann and Robert H. Lurie Children’s Hospital of Chicago.
+There are 1412 specialists practicing Behavior Analysis in Illinois with an overall average rating of 3.4 stars.
+There are 2 hospitals in Illinois with affiliated Behavior Analysis specialists, including AMITA Health Resurrection Medical Center Chicago and Lurie Children's Hospital of Chicago.